runxiyu/rfd/rfd4/rfd4.md

 .# Abstract

-?
+During COVID, many governments mandate usage of nonfree software on ordinary citizens, with questionable constitutionality.
+Some governments impose extreme lockdown.
+This memo discusses its in-justifications and consequences.

 .# Status of This Memo

-This memo documents a small email thread to the LibrePlanet-discuss maialing list.[@THREAD]
+This memo documents a small email thread to the LibrePlanet-discuss maialing list[@THREAD] and adds some elaboration.

 This document is a draft.